ymadoff/ryba/hive/hcatalog/install.coffee.md

 Note, the server is not activated on startup but they endup as zombies if HDFS isnt yet started.

-      @call header: 'Service', handler: ->
+      @call header: 'Service', ->
         @call
-          if: jdbc.engine is 'mysql'
+          if: hive.hcatalog.db.engine is 'mysql'
-          handler: ->
+        , ->
             @service
               name: 'mysql'
             @service
               name: 'mysql-connector-java'
         @call
-          if: jdbc.engine is 'postgresql'
+          if: hive.hcatalog.db.engine is 'postgres'
-          handler: ->
+        , ->
             @service
               name: 'postgresql'
             @service